-The fact is that the current sell-off in the global equity markets is only just starting; there is a lot more to come.
+The fact is that the current wave of short selling in the global equity markets is only just starting; there is a lot more to come.
 After all, the economic weakness isn’t yet fully baked into the economic data let alone the earnings data.
 Thus, there is no better time to buy gold than now .

 Gold which is up nearly 10% year-to-date is likely to chalk up some further serious gains in the coming weeks.
 The reason for this is that we have a situation where, with governments already trying to provide support to fiscal policy, monetary policy itself isn’t enough to calm the markets as well.